-- All students must provide documentation of a positive Hepatitis B titer. - For negative or equivocal results on Hepatitis B titer, students will refer to their CastleBranch account for instructions. - Students who decline the Hepatitis B vaccine must provide a signed Declination Form. - Clinical agencies may prohibit a student from certain clinical activities if the student has declined Hepatitis B vaccinations.
+- All students must provide documentation of a positive Hepatitis B titer. - For negative or equivocal results on Hepatitis B titer, students will refer to vi.
+Tetanus, Diphtheria & Pertussis (Tdap)

+- their CastleBranch account for instructions. - Students who decline the Hepatitis B vaccine must provide a signed Declination Form. - Clinical agencies may prohibit a student from certain clinical activities if the student has declined Hepatitis B vaccinations.